Using Price as Your Top Search Criteria for Medical Software Can Backfire

 Choosing the Best Medical Software Should Involve More than Price

 We wanted to take a second and talk about the cost of medical software because we know and understand that every practice will have a budget and want to avoid spending additional monies when it doesn’t have to.
 However, medical software provides opportunity costs within every facet of a medical office.
-From ensuring government compliance and incentive programs of electronic health records to improving patient care outcomes to optimizing revenue collection and employee workflows, medical software can go a long way to strengthen physicians practices.
+From ensuring government compliance and incentive programs of electronic health records to improving patient care outcomes to optimizing revenue collection and employee workflows, the medical software can go a long way to strengthen physicians practices.

 Unfortunately, just as we discussed above, the bottom line in the medical software industry is that you get what you pay for.
 When you receive a fantastic, low-cost deal you may feel a temporary moment of satisfaction.
 But, generally, that temporary moment is in fact very short-lived.
 What practices discover instead is they have purchased insufficient medical software to address their needs, making that fantastic, low-cost deal a whole lot less fantastic.
 Here are just a few of the issues practices may face going with the lowest-priced software: